Geri Halliwell: 2020–present: Rainbow Woman and Rosie Frost

-In November 2020, Halliwell debuted an original YouTube series, Rainbow Woman, which she wrote, directed and served as an executive producer.
+In November 2020, Halliwell debuted the original YouTube series Rainbow Woman for which she wrote, directed, and served as an executive producer.
 The series features Halliwell taking part in series of vignettes that follow her on different adventures.
-In August 2021, she gave her voice to the short animated movie The Crown with a Shadow, directed by J.B.
+In August 2021, she had a voice role in the short animated movie The Crown with a Shadow, directed by J.B.
 Ghuman Jr.